March 15, 2026 · 15 min read

 Category Selection (Critical for Rankings)

 - Add all relevant secondary categories - You can add up to 9 additional categories.
 Add every category that genuinely describes a service you offer.
-Do not add categories for services you do not provide.

 Business Description

 - Write a compelling business description (750 characters max) - Include your primary services, location, and what makes you different.
 Use natural language that includes relevant keywords without sounding forced.
-Focus on what customers need to know.

 - Include your service area - Mention the suburbs, cities, or regions you serve.